-The flat fees cover a physical exam, an RPR test for syphilis, and an initial skin test for tuberculosis.
+The flat fees cover a physical exam, a blood test for syphilis and gnorrhea and a chest X-ray to look for signs of tuberculosis.
 After receiving the results of your tests, your provider can determine if you need additional testing or vaccines.
 They will inform you of any additional costs at that time.

 Whenever possible, Medical Access recommends scheduling your immigration physical in advance.
 If necessary, they offer same-day appointments.